egustafson/egustafson.github.io/content/HowTo/2015-02-25-ipv6-tunneling.rst

 tunnels.
 It is not necessary to "get it perfect" the first time; it is possible to change the tunnel configuration as well as destroy and recreate.

-Click the "Create Tunnel" botton and you will be presented with the details of the newly created tunnel.
+Click the "Create Tunnel" button and you will be presented with the details of the newly created tunnel.
 This information includes:

 - Server IPv4 Address -- the remote tunnel endpoint.